AP Environmental Science Score Calculator (2026)

 AP Score Conversion (1-5 Scale)

 Your composite score (0-130) is converted to the final AP score of 1-5 using a statistical process called equating.
 This process accounts for exam difficulty and ensures scores are comparable across different exam administrations.
-For detailed information about AP score ranges and what each score means, visit our AP Score Calculators page.
+For detailed information about AP score ranges and what each score means, browse the full AP score calculator directory.

 What Each AP Score Means